 Meet the NCFP nominees in Haugesund!

 The nominated films will be presented during the Opening of NEW NORDIC FILMS at The Norwegian Film Festival in Haugesund on Tuesday, August 25th.
 You can meet all the nominated filmmakers in a conversation about their film projects, moderated by Liselott Forsman, CEO at Nordisk Film & TV Fond, on Wednesday, August 26th at 18.00-19.00.
-After the talk, there will be a Nordic reception in the Festival tent by Edda Cinema.
+After the talk, there will be a Nordic reception.

 Photo: Grethe Nygaard